 - Guided weekend activities which means you can explore your remote location and attend community events.

 - Organised evening Fijian activities including kava ceremonies, lovo feasts, mat weaving,

 - Think Pacific Leaders and Fijian Matanivanua guides living with you 24/7.

 - In-country Director, Fiji based Project Managers and UK team providing planning, risk assessment and 24-hour back up support.

 - Comprehensive pre-departure information & personal volunteer project planning.

-- Your project donation towards the youth development goals in Fiji (which is used to purchase educational and sports equipment, fund scholarships and training for local people and build health centres.).
+- Your project donation towards the youth development goals in Fiji (which is used to purchase educational and sports equipment, fund scholarships and training for local people and build village facilities and school classrooms).